 4. Check on your portfolio.

 Finally what you’ve been waiting for.
 What kind of investments should you look for?
 How should your portfolio change if you are anticipating a market downturn?
-Typically as risk on, equities, rise investors flood into those assets.
-So when there is a downturn investors tend to switch from risk on to risk off and money flows into assets like bonds, and gold among other precious metals which are considered “safe haven” assets.
+Typically as risk-on, equities, rise, investors, flood into those assets.
+So when there is a downturn investors tend to switch from risk on to risk-off and money flows into assets like bonds and gold among other precious metals that are considered “safe haven” assets.
 Limiting your risk exposure in a recession limits the beating your portfolio will take.

 Which stocks do well in a recession?

 Stocks and companies can be categorized in different sectors, with some sectors having stocks that perform well in a recession, and those are the ones we need to pay attention to.
 There are stocks that rebound really well throughout a recession that are good picks too.
 Let’s explore some of the options for stocks that perform well during economic downturns.

 There are many sectors out there, and the ones that are essential are safer to consider in an economic downturn.
 Such as utilities, health, and consumer staples.
 These sectors are essential no matter the economic circumstance and although they may not rise perse, they will most likely drop less than other risk-on assets.

-The utilities sector is full of companies that supply the basic amenities, like water, electricity, natural gas, sewage services and more.
+The utility sector is full of companies that supply the basic amenities, like water, electricity, natural gas, sewage services, and more.
 No matter the circumstances, people will always need these amenities to live.
-Which is the same as the consumer staples industry.
+Which is the same as the consumer staples industry?
 The consumer staples are non-discretionary products pivotal to human survival during a recession.
-Consumer staples recession-resilient industries include food, beverages, household items, hygiene products and more.
+Consumer staples recession-resilient industries include food, beverages, household items, hygiene products, and more.

-In another category, there are risk on assets that may take a hit but have the ability to rebound faster and earlier than other companies.
-Those companies are cash heavy, with a lot of liquid assets on hand that area able to withstand strong economic downturns.
+In another category, there are risk-on assets that may take a hit but have the ability to rebound faster and earlier than other companies.
+Those companies are cash-heavy, with a lot of liquid assets on hand that is able to withstand strong economic downturns.
 Some may be big tech companies like Apple.